rradczewski/ymmv/_posts/2020-02-24-ftct-no-photos-bitte.md

 Remember, as one single person not speaking German or not wanting to have their photo taken means that the event will take place in English or with a no-photo-policy, I'm not interested in consensus, number of votes for either or anything.

-If I switch those questions around, asking **"Who here speaks German?"** and **"Who would like to have their photo being taken?"**, this will usually raise most hands and will leave those who don't raise their hand less exposed.
+If I switch those questions around, asking **"Who here speaks German?"** and **"Who is happy to have their photo being taken?"**, this will usually raise most hands and will leave those who don't raise their hand less exposed.
 And conveniently enough, I just need to look for a single hand not being up anyways, so the whole process takes only a few seconds.

 After everyone has put their hands down again, I conclude either with